 Resource Center

-Welcome to the Interchange 360 Producer Resource Center, your hub for resources on regulatory compliance for Producers of petroleum and automotive products and their associated packaging.
-On this page, Members and Participants can access guidance on Extended Producer Responsibility (EPR) and best practices in circular materials management to fulfill compliance obligations and promote environmental stewardship.
+Welcome to the LPMA powered by Interchange 360 Producer Resource Center, your hub for resources on regulatory compliance for Producers of petroleum and automotive products and their associated packaging.
+On this page, Members can access the Producer Guidance Document, EPR Fee/Dues Remittance Form and other key information related to EPR compliance.

-Producer Webinar
+Producer Webinars

 FAQs